A combinatorial bound on the number of distinct eigenvalues of a graph: Minor Operations and the Spectator Floor

-Let $Q$ be the graph consisting of the subpath of $P$ from $v_0$ to $v_p$, the subpath of $P_i$ from $v_p$ to $v_q$, and the subpath of $P$ from $v_q$ to $v_r$.
-Note that $Q$ contains a path in $H$ from $v_0$ to $v_r$ and therefore must have more vertices than $P$.
-Thus, the subpath of $P_i$ from $v_p$ to $v_q$ is longer than the subpath of $P$ from $v_p$ to $v_q$.
-Since $P$ and $P_i$ have the same length, this implies that the subpath of $P_i$ from $v_m$ to $v_n$ is shorter than the subpath of $P$ from $v_m$ to $v_n$.
-Let $R$ be the graph consisting of the subpath of $P$ from $v_0$ to $v_m$, the subpath of $P_i$ from $v_m$ to $v_n$, and the subpath of $P$ from $v_n$ to $v_r$.
-Thus $R$ contains a path in $H/e$ from $v_0$ to $v_r$ that is shorter than $P$.
-This implies the existence of a path in $H$ from $v_0$ to $v_r$ that is no longer than $P$, a contradiction. \end{subproof}
+Let $R$ be the path consisting of the subpath of $P/e$ from $v_0$ to $v_p$ and the subpath of $P_i$ from $v_p$ to $v_r$.
+Then $R$ is a path from $v_0$ to $v_r$ that is either a path in $H$ or obtained from a path in $H$ by relabeling the vertex $v$ as $v'$.
+In either case, this implies that $R$ must be longer than $P$.
+Thus, the subpath of $P_i$ from $v_p$ to $v_r$ is longer than the subpath of $P/e$ from $v_p$ to $v_r$, but this contradicts Claim \ref{same_vertex}. \end{subproof}